 Demand for AM has been waning for decades anyway.
 AM doesn’t sound as good as FM or digital streams on laptops and mobile things.
 (Well, it can sound good with HD Radio, but that’s been a non-starter on both the transmitting and receiving sides for many years.)
 About the only formats left on AM that get ratings in the U.S. are sports and news, and sports ismovingto FM too, even though coverage on FM in some markets, relatively speaking, sucks.
 (Compare WFAN/660am and 101.9fm, which simulcast.)

 Oh, and then there’s the real estate issue.
 AM/MW and LW transmission requires a lot of land.
-As stations lose value, often the land under their transmitters is worth more.
+As stations lose value, the land under many transmitters is worth more.
 (We saw this last year with WMAL/630 in Washington, which I covered here.)
 FM and TV transmission requires height, which is why their transmitters crowd the tops of buildings and mountains.
-The FCC is now auctioning off TV frequencies, since nearly everybody is now watching TV on cable, satellite or computing devices.
-And at some point it becomes cheaper and easier for radio stations, groups and networks to operate servers than to pay electricity and rent for transmitters.
+The FCC is also now auctioning off TV frequencies, since nearly everybody is now watching TV on cable, satellite or computing devices.
+At some point it simply becomes cheaper and easier for radio stations, groups and networks to operate servers than to pay electricity and rent for transmitters.